Guide to V2Ray configuration

 Merely speaking, Shadowsocks is a single proxy protocol, and V2Ray is more complicated than a single protocol proxy.
 Sounds a bit bleak to Shadowsocks? of course not!
 From another point of view, Shadowsocks is easy to deploy, and V2Ray has more complicated configurations while deploying.

-Since V2Ray is more complicated, why using it?
+Since V2Ray is more complicated, why we using it?

 The advantages and disadvantages of something always come along.
 For instance, V2Ray has the following advantages: